 - Financial inclusion

-Bitcoin introduced decentralized money, while Ethereum expanded functionality with programmable contracts.
+Bitcoin introduced decentralized digital currency, while Ethereum expanded blockchain capabilities with programmable smart contracts.

 4. NFTs (Non-Fungible Tokens)